ChowRobin/jw-aid/README.md

 # jw-aid
-- This repo is a spider
+- This repo is a spider.
-- To get infomation from ahu-jwc's website to get more convenient
+- To get infomation from ahu-jwc's website to get more convenience.

 # Finished
-- Login
+- login home-page.

 # Todolist
-- get grades
+- get grades.
-- get course timetable
+- get course timetable.